Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/assignment-1.md

-# FEW 2.5 Visualization 1
+# FEW 2.5 Assignment 1

 ## Answering questions with Data

+The values in a dataset tell a story.
+Reading the story is the process of sorting, filtering, and looking at the data in different ways.

 ## Learning Objectives